absqueued/awesome/README.md

 - [OpenBB-finance/OpenBBTerminal](https://github.com/OpenBB-finance/OpenBBTerminal) - Investment Research for Everyone, Everywhere.
 - [PyCQA/pycodestyle](https://github.com/PyCQA/pycodestyle) - Simple Python style checker in one Python file
 - [Pythagora-io/gpt-pilot](https://github.com/Pythagora-io/gpt-pilot) - The first real AI developer
-- [QuivrHQ/quivr](https://github.com/QuivrHQ/quivr) - Your GenAI Second Brain 🧠  A personal productivity assistant (RAG) ⚡️🤖 Chat with your docs (PDF, CSV, ...)  & apps using Langchain, GPT 3.5 / 4 turbo, Private, Anthropic, VertexAI, Ollama, LLMs, Groq  that you can share with users !
-Local & Private alternative to OpenAI GPTs & ChatGPT powered by retrieval-augmented generation.
+- [QuivrHQ/quivr](https://github.com/QuivrHQ/quivr) - Open-source RAG Framework for building GenAI Second Brains 🧠  Build productivity assistant (RAG) ⚡️🤖 Chat with your docs (PDF, CSV, ...)  & apps using Langchain, GPT 3.5 / 4 turbo, Private, Anthropic, VertexAI, Ollama, LLMs, Groq  that you can share with users !
+Efficient retrieval augmented generation framework
 - [Significant-Gravitas/AutoGPT](https://github.com/Significant-Gravitas/AutoGPT) - AutoGPT is the vision of accessible AI for everyone, to use and to build on.
 Our mission is to provide the tools, so that you can focus on what matters.
 - [Stability-AI/stablediffusion](https://github.com/Stability-AI/stablediffusion) - High-Resolution Image Synthesis with Latent Diffusion Models
 - [Trainy-ai/llm-atc](https://github.com/Trainy-ai/llm-atc) - Fine-tuning and serving LLMs on any cloud